Sustainability in scientific research

 LUT is an important research actor in Europe and is renewing business and society.
 Our Trailblazers 2030 strategy focuses on research to renew business involving three basic elements – energy, water and air – that are linked to each other.

-The interlinked elements and key questions in our strategy are:
+The interlinked elements in our strategy are:

 - Energy: Transition to carbon-neutral world

 - Business: Sustainable renewal of business and industry

 We produce solutions for these by means of technical and economic expertise in three Schools:

 - the School of Business and Management